-When you ask students what science makes them think of there are two groups.
-The groups who think of science experiments and just love it!
-Then there are the groups who hate it because of all the hard language and concepts.
-Science is a fun subject beyond the experiments but how can teachers help all students see that?
+When you ask students what science makes them think of, there are two groups.
+There is the group of kids who think of science experiments and just love it!
+Then, there is the group of kids who hate it because of all the hard language and concepts.
+Science is a fun subject beyond the experiments, but how can teachers help all students see that?
 Here are a few creative ways (in no particular order) to make science engaging and memorable (beyond just the typical science experiments).

 – Encourage and celebrate curiosity.
 Provide students with sticky notes or notepads to collect their questions of things they wonder about throughout the day.
 Then, once a week have students pick from their collection one they want share with the class and investigate further.
 (Don’t forget to come back together and share their findings.
 You’ll be amazed at the neat things you’ll learn!)